- October 25, 2022

 “This game truly does exist purely to be a licensed Miraculous tie-in game which is also canonical to the story of the show but isn't because it's never mentioned and ultimately doesn't matter in the grand scheme of things.”

-“It's just a shame the characters' voices haven’t been utilized more widely and the majority of the story is basically relayed through text boxes, which certainly flattens the overall narrative, especially from my daughter’s point of view, who much prefers to hear her favorite characters talking, rather than me reading all the dialogue to her.”
+“It's just a shame the characters' voices weren't utilized more widely and the majority of the story is basically relayed through text boxes, which certainly flattens the overall narrative.”